The Power of Social, and Serving Overseas Consumers

 Getting Social with MotionPoint

-MotionPoint leverages such authoritative third-party data—and more importantly, compiles and uses industry-leading proprietary data—to help organizations successfully engage consumers, via social channels, in global markets.
+MotionPoint leverages such authoritative third-party data-and more importantly, compiles and uses industry-leading proprietary data-to help organisations successfully engage consumers, via social channels, in global markets.

 Indeed, we recently helped one e-retailer enter the Chinese market with a Chinese-language website, and complemented its engagement efforts by integrating functionality with social networks such as WeChat, Weibo and QQ.
 Within mere weeks, 30% of all referral traffic was hailing from those social networks.
 Further, that traffic generates more than 10% of the Chinese site's revenue.